Science: Renaissance

 New developments in optics played a role in the inception of the Renaissance, both by challenging long-held metaphysical ideas on perception, as well as by contributing to the improvement and development of technology such as the camera obscura and the telescope.
 At the start of the Renaissance, Roger Bacon, Vitello, and John Peckham each built up a scholastic ontology upon a causal chain beginning with sensation, perception, and finally apperception of the individual and universal forms of Aristotle.
 A model of vision later known as perspectivism was exploited and studied by the artists of the Renaissance.
 This theory uses only three of Aristotle's four causes: formal, material, and final.

-In the sixteenth century, Nicolaus Copernicus formulated a heliocentric model of the Solar System, stating that the planets revolve around the Sun, instead of the geocentric model where the planets and the Sun revolve around the Earth.
-This was based on a theorem that the orbital periods of the planets are longer as their orbs are farther from the center of motion, which he found not to agree with Ptolemy's model.
+In the 16th century, Nicolaus Copernicus formulated a heliocentric model of the Solar System, stating that the planets revolve around the Sun, instead of the geocentric model where the planets and the Sun revolve around the Earth.
+This was based on a theorem that the orbital periods of the planets are longer as their orbs are farther from the centre of motion, which he found not to agree with Ptolemy's model.

 Johannes Kepler and others challenged the notion that the only function of the eye is perception, and shifted the main focus in optics from the eye to the propagation of light.
 Kepler is best known, however, for improving Copernicus' heliocentric model through the discovery of Kepler's laws of planetary motion.
 Kepler did not reject Aristotelian metaphysics and described his work as a search for the Harmony of the Spheres.
 Galileo had made significant contributions to astronomy, physics and engineering.
 However, he became persecuted after Pope Urban VIII sentenced him for writing about the heliocentric model.

 The printing press was widely used to publish scholarly arguments, including some that disagreed widely with contemporary ideas of nature.
-Francis Bacon and René Descartes published philosophical arguments in favor of a new type of non-Aristotelian science.
-Bacon emphasized the importance of experiment over contemplation, questioned the Aristotelian concepts of formal and final cause, promoted the idea that science should study the laws of nature and the improvement of all human life.
-Descartes emphasized individual thought and argued that mathematics rather than geometry should be used to study nature.
+Francis Bacon and René Descartes published philosophical arguments in favour of a new type of non-Aristotelian science.
+Bacon emphasised the importance of experiment over contemplation, questioned the Aristotelian concepts of formal and final cause, promoted the idea that science should study the laws of nature and the improvement of all human life.
+Descartes emphasised individual thought and argued that mathematics rather than geometry should be used to study nature.